Need a refresher on how to build metrics and dashboards? Check out our enablement course at learn.fullstory.com!

-Metrics are a way for you to track key interactions and KPIs on your site.
-Metrics can be plotted in Dashboards and sliced and diced in the Metrics tab.
+Metrics are a way for you to track key interactions and KPIs on your site or mobile application.
+Metrics can be plotted in Dashboards and sliced and diced in the Metrics section of the UI.

 What is a Metric?

 Metrics are an Event (click, page visit, error, or Custom Event), aggregation type and a format (%, $, etc…).
 The aggregations available include count of the event itself, the number of users who performed the event, the number of sessions in which the event was performed, or a calculation of Custom Event properties.

 Metrics give you the power and flexibility to track the specific digital experience interactions that are meaningful to your business.
 To start building metrics, you can either:

 - Select it from the Library on the left side of your screen

 - Click Track a Metric from your Home page to instantly be dropped into the Metric builder.

 Types of Metrics and how to use them

 Count of Unique Users - the unique number of users to perform the event (learn more about how FullStory determines a user)